pkulchenko/fullmoon/README.md

 Another option is to build Redbean from source by following instructions for the [source build](https://redbean.dev/#source).

+Note that using response streaming and Server-Sent Events requires using Redbean v2.0+.

 ### Step 2: Prepare Fullmoon code